jessyborg/connect-payment-integration-paypal-test/README.md

 - CTP_PROJECT_KEY: The key of commercetools composable commerce project.
 - CTP_CLIENT_ID: The client ID of your commercetools composable commerce user account.
 It is used in commercetools client to communicate with commercetools composable commerce via SDK.
 - CTP_CLIENT_SECRET: The client secret of commercetools composable commerce user account.
 It is used in commercetools client to communicate with commercetools composable commerce via SDK.
-- CTP_SCOPE: The scope constrains the endpoints to which the commercetools client has access, as well as the read/write access right to an endpoint.
 - CTP_REGION: As the commercetools composable commerce APIs are provided in six different region, it defines the region which your commercetools composable commerce user account belongs to.
 - CTP_AUTH_URL: The URL for authentication in commercetools platform.
 It is used to generate OAuth 2.0 token which is required in every API call to commercetools composable commerce.
 The default value is `https://auth.europe-west1.gcp.commercetools.com`.
 For details, please refer to documentation [here](https://docs.commercetools.com/tutorials/api-tutorial#authentication).
 - CTP_API_URL: The URL for commercetools composable commerce API.
 Default value is `https://api.europe-west1.gcp.commercetools.com`.